 Co-requisite courses refer to courses that must be taken concurrently in the same semester, unless one or more of the courses were successfully completed in a previous semester.
-Co-requisites typically occur with lecture and lab sections in science, and with lecture and clinical sections in nursing and allied health.

 CREDIT HOUR DEFINITION

 The College's academic calendar provides a framework for awarding academic credits through its fall and spring semesters, as well as summer sessions.
 The graduate semester encompasses fifteen weeks of instruction and student learning, of which a final exam period is included.
 The graduate summer session spans twelve weeks.
 The undergraduate semester consists of sixteen weeks of instruction and student learning, which includes a final exam period.
 The undergraduate summer session includes ten-week course offerings and five-week course offerings.